Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 Yes, we were able to identify a significant amount of customer manipulation as well.
 But what we did not expect to see was how often and aggressively agents were gaming the application.
 Changing a few key answers to receive a better rate helps them convert more customers.
 More customers = more commissions.
 Simple formula.

-This is why predictive analytics in life insurance is paramount in detecting and preventing fraud.
-Using ForMotiv’s “Forensics” tool, customers are able to clearly determine not just WHAT answer is being provided, but HOW and by WHOM.
+This is why predictive analytics in life insurance is paramount to detecting and preventing fraud.
+Using ForMotiv’s “Forensics” tool, customers can determine not just WHAT answer is being provided, but HOW and by WHOM.
 This level of insight was previously impossible to extract.

 Carries need to be aware of the fact that internal or distributed agents often act in their own best interest.
 And their self-service ignores the ramifications for their clients and companies.